2018 South Florida PGA Tire Kingdom Charity Pro-Am

 the program provides to the children it also affords SFPGA Professionals the opportunity to get more involved in the local community.

 PGA Hope – New in 2015, PGA Hope is a program designed to provide local military veterans with an opportunity to learn the game of golf as form of rehab from local PGA Professionals.
+Since it's inception our program has touched the lives of close to 400 veterans across our nine host sites.

 Habitat for Humanity – Annually the Foundation financially supports one home build/refurbishment for Habitat for Humanity.
 PGA Professionals are asked to volunteer their time to help with these projects as a means of getting more involved in the community.